LauraCole1900/conferencePlanner/README.md

 ## Usage

 This application is intended to be used to facilitate the creation and management of conventions, conferences and seminars.
-Simply open the application on your desired web browser, login and you are ready to go.
+Simply open the application on your desired web browser, log in and you are ready to go.

-After logging in the app will take you to the profile page.
-Here you can see your basic infomration, a list of the conferences you created and conferences you are attending.
-Clicking the plus button will allow you to create a new conference.
-The details button allows you to see the the detials for the conference, including sessions and speakers.
+After logging in, the app will take you to your profile page.
+Here you can see your basic information and a list of the conferences you created and those conferences you are attending.
+Clicking the "+" button will allow you to create a new conference.
+The "details" button allows you to see the the details for that conference, including sessions and speakers.

-The conference page allows you to search excisting conferences and register for them.
-Upon registration the conference will be added to your profile page.
+The "conferences" page allows you to search existing conferences and register for them.
+Upon registration, the conference will be added to your profile page.

 ## Technologies Used